-In an ideal world, finding a massage therapist whom you like (their personality AND their work), trust, can rely on to show up and be present for the time you hire their services, and feel totally safe on their table – would be as simple as a quick internet search or just going to the place close to home or work.
+In an ideal world, finding a massage therapist whom you like (their personality AND their work) and can rely on to show up and totally feel safe on their massage table.
+That would be as simple as a quick internet search or just going to a place close to home or work.

-The most important thing is that the practitioner is qualified to touch people and that you trust and feel safe with them.
+The most important thing is that the practitioner is qualified and that you trust and feel safe with them.
 So you can let down your guard during your session and get down to business.
+You will also want to think about what kind of environments would be the most conducive for you.
+I wrote more about this in: What Massage Setting Would You Prefer?

 This may require you to go to a few people first before you find “the One.”
-There are different levels of skill, talent, passion for what they do, and more important, presence.
-Having a devoted bodyworker in your life who can help you mend and take care of your body, can be a lifesaver.
+There are different levels of skill, talent, passion for what they do, and, more important, presence.
+Having a devoted bodyworker in your life who can help you mend and take care of your body can be a lifesaver.
 A true saving grace.